 Hebei Shida Seal Group is equipped with state-of-the-art rubber extrusion lines.
 Extruding rubber is our key strength.
 Standard or custom closed-cell sponge & solid rubber extrusions of high-quality are available in continuous lengths, intricate profile shapes & different colors at any time.
-We have established ourselves in automotive industry and became a preferred supplier in the field of rubber sealing technology.
+We have established ourselves in automotive industry and became a preferred supplier in the field of extruded rubber products technology.

-Rubber Extrusions & Profiles:
+Extruded Rubber Products, Rubber Extrusions & Profiles: